mv-2112/canonical-openstack-docs/tutorial/get-started-with-openstack.rst

 You can now:

-* Move to the next tutorial in this series - "Get familiar with OpenStack",
+* Move to the next tutorial in this series - :doc:`"Get familiar with OpenStack"</tutorial/get-familiar-with-openstack>`,
-* Explore How-to Guides for instructions on setting up a production-grade environment.
+* Explore :doc:`How-to Guides</how-to/index>` for instructions on setting up a production-grade environment.

-..
-TODO: Add a link to the tutorial II
-..
-TODO: Add a link to the How-to guides section